antoinech13/Steroid/README.md

 **Conclusion**

-The final code should look like this:
+The final code, to perform and save the photometry should look like this:

  ~~~